The Mortgage Forgiveness Debt Relief Act and Debt Cancellation

 Are there any publications I can read for more information?

-(1) Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals) is new and addresses in a single document the tax consequences of cancellation of debt issues.
+(1) Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals) addresses in a single document the tax consequences of cancellation of debt issues.

 (2) See the IRS news release IR-2008-17 with additional questions and answers on IRS.gov.